learn-co-curriculum/dsc-bash-shell/README.md

 * Make directories using mkdir

 ## Shells
 To start, open up your shell program.
 For mac, this is the terminal, and for Windows we recommend git bash.
-Note that the "command prompt" on Windows make look similar but is actually another language.
+Note that the "command prompt" on Windows may look similar but it is actually another language.

 ## Mac
 <img src="images/mac_terminal.png" width=600>